centrifuge/k-radial/src/radial.md

-What follows is an executable K specification of the smart contracts for the Centrifuge Token Token.
+What follows is an executable K specification of the smart contracts for the Centrifuge Radial Token.
 Thanks goes to DappHub for their work on multicollateral dai.

 # Budget
 The ceiling contract is a ward on a token contract and limits minting to never succeed a set limit on totalSupply.